Relatively hyperbolic groups: Intrinsic geometry, algebraic properties, and algorithmic problems: Appendix. Equivalent definitions of relative hyperbolicity

 \begin{ex} The group $G=\langle a,b \; | \; [a,b]=1\rangle \cong \mathbb Z\times \mathbb Z$ is weakly hyperbolic relative to the cyclic subgroup $H=\langle a\rangle $.
 However the pair $(G,H)$ does not have the BCP property: the paths $a^n$ and $ba^n$ are relative geodesics without backtracking ending a distance $1$ apart in $\Gamma $, but they clearly violate condition (1) of Definition \ref{BCPdef} when $n$ is large enough. \end{ex}

-Dahmani \cite{DahPhD} shows that $G$ satisfies Definition \ref{BowDef} if and only if it satisfies Definition \ref{FarbDef} and the pair $(G, \{ H_1, H_2, \ldots H_m\} )$ has the BCP property.
-(The proof of this fact in \cite{Dah1} contains gaps and wrong statements.)
-The proof can also be found in \cite{Bum1}.
+Dahmani \cite{Dah1} shows that $G$ satisfies Definition \ref{BowDef} if and only if it satisfies Definition \ref{FarbDef} and the pair $(G, \{ H_1, H_2, \ldots H_m\} )$ has the BCP property.
+(The proof of this fact in \cite{Dah1} contains some gaps; the complete version of the proof is available in \cite{DahPhD}.)

 Now we are going to reformulate Farb's definition in terms of the relative Cayley graph $\G $.

 \begin{defn} Two metric spaces $M_1, M_2$ are said to be {\it quasi--isometric} if there exist $\lambda >0$, $c\ge 0$, $\varepsilon \ge 0$, and a map $\alpha : M_1\to M_2$ such that the following two condition hold.